YOUR NEVADA TAX RETURN IS DUE

 •The “State Business License” (SBL) was re-created.
 Only specific businesses were required to pay a one-time fee, as opposed to a yearly fee.

-•Nevada then started requiring all businesses file a SBL and pay a yearly fee.
+•Nevada then started requiring all businesses to file an SBL and pay a yearly fee.

 •Nevada then raised this yearly fee 3 times on corporations, over a period of 4 years.

 The SBL fees continue to rise.
-It began at $100 then went to $200 for pass-though entities.
-Corporation now pay $500.
+It began at $100 then went to $200 for pass-through entities.
+Corporations now pay $500.
 Additionally, if you file or pay late, you will be assessed a $100 penalty fee.
 There is also another $100 penalty fee if you file your Nevada Commerce Tax return late.

 A LACK OF PRIVACY — Getting worse

 Look at what is currently required in addition to corporate changes in Nevada.

 Go to the Nevada Secretary of State’s website.
 Type in the name of the person(s) you are looking for and all the business entities that person(s) is affiliated with or has ever been affiliated with, will be listed.